JDroids/robotlib/README.md

 Documentation
 --
 The documentation for RobotLib is written in the [KDoc](https://kotlinlang.org/docs/reference/kotlin-doc.html) format and is compiled into github flavored markdown with [Dokka](https://github.com/Kotlin/dokka).
-The documentation can be found compiled in the docs folder.
+The documentation can be found [here](jdroids.github.io/robotlib/docs/robotlib/index.md).

 Samples
 --